The Mystical Experience Questionnaire

 MYSTICAL EXPERIENCES

 Mystical experience is the term we use in psychology to describe a specific altered state of consciousness that transcends the ego identity.
 The defining characteristics are a sense of transcendence of personal self, oneness, life or living presence in all things, noetic quality (a sense that you encountered ultimate reality), ineffable, positive mood, and time and space transcendence.
-You might not resonate with this term and may prefer to use terms like awakening experience, spiritual experience or enlightening experience.
-Either way, they tend to have great spiritual significance.
-Using a questionnaire to understand your experience can deepen your understanding of what happened.

 In the West, we like to measure things.
-Somehow, numbers help us understand the world and our own experience.
+Somehow, numbers help us understand the world and our own experiences.
 A large part of psychology research is based on numbers.
 We measure things like personality traits, happiness levels and intelligence using surveys and questionnaires.
 We call this psychometrics.

 The problem is that all these scales are flawed.
 We all have different ideas of what, on a scale of 1- 5, 5 actually means.
 Is my level 10 happiness the same as your level 10 happiness?
 Does 9 out of 10 mean I’m happy 90% of the time, or all the time I’m 90% happy?
+And is my idea of well-being and positive mood the same as your idea of well-being and positive mood?

 Despite all these discrepancies or noise, as we call it in psychometrics, the numbers mean something to us.
 They are meaningful in understanding ourselves and our experiences.